noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 she was teasing me, paused at the right moment before continuing her story.

-[...After defeating the top brass of the villains, the mastermind finally appeared in front of my exhausted little sister and her friends…...
+[...After defeating the top brass of the villains, the mastermind finally appeared in front of my exhausted little sister and her friends...
 As my sister and her friends were riddled in wounds, the queen presented herself as a sacrifice to protect them!
 The moment tears fell from my little sister’s eyes...
 I made my entrance!!!]